Grundlefleck/gh-pages-blog/_posts/2013-06-23-using-scala-will-make-you-less-productive.md

 I won't go into much detail here, but some other good things are:
  * reduced boilerplate in general
  * an eminently reasonable Benevolent Dictator For Life in Martin Odersky.
 I have considered that every time I find something really frustrating about Scala, I'm just going to read a blog post, forum comment, or StackOverflow answer from Scala's BDFL.
-I've generally found his stance, or explanations, to be so goddamn agreeable that I just can't keep up the caremad.
+I've generally found his stance, or explanations, to be so god damn agreeable that I just can't keep up the caremad.
  * the actor model with Akka, providing a simplified concurrency model.
 Technically Akka's Actors are accessible from Java as well, but I suspect they'll be less well supported in the Java community (disclaimer: I've not looked).
- * interop with existing Java libraries.
+ * inter op with existing Java libraries.
 Joda Time is a great example.
 There's no de facto Scala date and time library because, well, Joda Time is there, accessible, and good (not just good _enough_, actually good).

 Hopefully I've convinced you that I'm not a foamy-mouthed Scala hater, having spent almost 1000 words describing my favourite bits.
 That should give me a bit of credibility for some of the bitching and moaning that's on it's way.